 Also of interest is that Fairfax has more people living here who work in computers and math than 95% of the places in the US.

-Fairfax is a very ethnically-diverse city.
+Fairfax is an extremely ethnically-diverse city.
 The people who call Fairfax home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfax residents report their race to be White, followed by Asian.
 Fairfax also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.26% of the city’s residents.
-Important ancestries of people in Fairfax include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 16.41% of the city’s residents.
+Important ancestries of people in Fairfax include German, English, Italian, and European.

 The most common language spoken in Fairfax is English.
 Other important languages spoken here include Spanish and Korean.